StarterSquad/startersquad.com/_posts/2013-06-18-work-distribution-sweet-spot.md

 #### Pull together

 Decide who is in the team, who is out.
-Then whenever you have a question, doubt, ask a team member to look at it with you.
+Then whenever you have a question or doubt, ask a team member to look at it with you.
 There are plenty of cool tools to share your screen with, and audio connection shouldn't be a problem either.
  Do buy a good headset though, having a feedback loop while you're pairing isn't conducive to productivity at all.